ArieSR91/install-debian/README.md

 follow this step to install Kali Linux GUI \
-$ apt install xfce4 tigervnc-standalone-server dbus-x11
+root@kali~# apt install xfce4 tigervnc-standalone-server dbus-x11

 To login to vncviewer or Nethunter kex.\